 Kendall Valenti Speer joined CJMH as an associate in 2015, following the honor of serving the Texas Supreme Court as a Judicial Law Clerk for Justice John Devine.
 Determination, proficiency, and commitment are evident in Kendall’s proven record.
 Kendall became a partner in the firm in 2022.

 Kendall’s practice focuses on complex business disputes and commercial litigation.
 Kendall’s extensive experience in preparing cases for a jury and non-jury trials in state and federal court has resulted in her being CJMH’s go-to briefing attorney.
 With meticulous attention to detail, Kendall is continuously successful in arguing motions, managing discovery, and deposing witnesses.

-- Served as lead appellate counsel in interlocutory appeal of order denying anti-SLAPP motion and presented oral argument to the Fourteenth Court of Appeals.
+This representative experience is evidenced by her role as lead appellate counsel in the interlocutory appeal of an order denying anti-SLAPP motion (which resulted in a favorable decision from the Fourteenth Court of Appeals).

 Because of both her appellate and Texas Supreme Court experience, Kendall is often involved in the preparation of motions for summary judgment and the preparation of the jury charge in advance of trial.